 Bukayo Saka and Martin Odegaard

-Arsenal's attack is notoriously lop-sided.
-But who can be surprised?
+Arsenal's attack is notoriously lop-sided, but who can be surprised?
 Bukayo Saka and Martin Odegaard are two of the best players in the Premier League, and both play on the Gunners' right side, with some overlapping assistance from their fellow defenders.

 In 2023/24 Odegaard was amongst the leading midfielders in Europe’s five biggest domestic leagues for chances created from open play, successful through balls, passes into the penalty area and passes into the final third.
 Better still, he did all of this while finding the time to score 11 goals.